 - 2 teaspoons brown sugar, (optional)

-- 1. Toss the tomatoes in a large pot or Dutch oven with 6 tablespoons water.
-Dampen a large piece of crumpled parchment paper with cold water, open it, and place it directly over the tomatoes.
-Cover the pot and cook over very low heat for 30 minutes, shaking the pot occasionally to stir.
-Do not open, as the tomatoes are sweating and cooking in their own steam.
+- Plop the tomatoes into a large pot or Dutch oven and add the water.
+Dampen a large piece of crumpled parchment paper with cold water, open it, and place it directly on the tomatoes.
+Cover the pot and cook over very low heat for 30 minutes, shaking the pot occasionally to keep the tomatoes from sticking to the bottom.

-- 2. Transfer the tomatoes to a food processor, working in 2 or 3 batches if necessary, and process until smooth.
-Strain through a sieve, discarding the skins and seeds, if desired.
-Place the strained tomatoes, olive oil, shallots, garlic, and herbs in a pot.
+- Place the strained tomatoes, oil, shallots, garlic, and herbs in a pot.
 Bring to a boil, reduce the heat, and simmer for 40 to 50 minutes, until reduced to about 12 cups.
-Season with salt and pepper to taste and add the sugar, if desired.
-Use immediately or freeze or later.